MithiDocs

 Scheduled Incremental Archival

-LegacyFlo can schedule recurring ingestion jobs to archive newly created objects.
+Recurring ingestion jobs archive newly created or modified objects.

 Why Archive Cloud Object Storage to Vaultastic